 The magazines themselves are quite reliable — just make sure to pay attention to how you are loading them.
 Also, try not to drop them too hard on the ground.
 After all, cleaning up broken paint is for the guy on the other side of the field.

 The TMC includes a set of iron sights – very much in the style/vein of ever-popular Magpul “BUIS” (Back Up Iron Sights).
 These sights enable you to zero the marker on your target and make rapid, repeatable hits on opposing paintball players.
 Tippman TMC provides respectable accuracy with mid-grade paintballs.
 You can eliminate any target up to 150 feet with the 12-inch barrel and a clear shot, provided you keep your barrel clean and take your time lining up your shots.
 While we have all heard the line “one shot, one kill,” we at ProPaintball.com suggest sending 2-3 balls at your target to ensure that nothing prevents you from marking your opponent.

 Tippmann TMC is an exceptional magfed paintball marker that uses a blowback style bolt valve that functions at the tank pressure meaning the TMC runs at approximately 750 PSI.
 Because of the high pressure, the paintball gun is loud with a slight kick which can be a problem.
 However, TMC has an additional girth that helps to reduce the kicks while the body material eliminates some noise.

-Tippmann TMC paintball gun needs everyday cleaning and maintenance but in comparison to other markers, it is low maintenance.
+Tippmann TMC paintball gun needs everyday cleaning and maintenance, but compared to other markers, it is a pretty low maintenance marker.
 Cleaning mud and dirt from the gun helps the paintball player to be able to stay in shape easily.

-- Would like to have a front grip out of the box
+- No front grip out of the box

 1. Is the Tippmann TMC good?